-Hairshirt 2017 will be on Sunday, June 25, 2017.
+Hairshirt 2017 is on Sunday, June 25, 2017.
 Why not make 2017 your Hairshirt year?
-Scroll down to Preparation and Training for a program to help you do more than you think you can.
-Cyclists age 16 to 73 have completed the Hairshirt.
+Scroll down to Preparation and Training for a program to help you do more than you think you can - cyclists age 16 to 73 have completed the Hairshirt.
+Sign up here.

 Questions, comments, feedback?
 Send an email to Dave at email@example.com.

 Hairshirt handout - print a copy for your friends: HAIRSHIRT handout.pdf

 Map and cuesheets: Map on four pages Cuesheeet for daylight finish Cuesheet for night-time finish Print your own copies!
 (When printing the map from the PDF file, I set the "Page Scaling" to None Printing map on 4 pages.jpg)

 Here is a list of bicycle shops (compiled a few years ago).